-5. Mr. Ashraf Al-Ghamrawy
+5. Mr. Ashraf Ahmed El Ghamrawi

-Board member Experience: 42 years
+Mr. Ashraf El Ghamrawy is the Vice Chairman and Chief Executive Officer of Al Baraka Bank Egypt since 2010.
+He has over 43 years' experience in the Banking and Financial Sector, starting as a Legal Accountant in 1977 until joining the Banking Sector in 1979.
+Hence, occupying various senior management positions till his appointment as the CEO and Managing Director of Al Baraka Bank Egypt in 2003 the then-Egyptian Saudi Finance Bank.
+By that time the number of branches were 10 with total budget of LE3.3 billion.

-Mr. Ashraf Al-Ghamrawy Vice Chairman and Chief Executive Officer Al Baraka Bank Egypt started his career since 1977 as a legal accountant specializing in the field of financial institutions and banks.
-He then moved to work in the banking sector during 1979 and was incorporated in various banking jobs until 2003.
-He was the CEO and Managing Director of Al Baraka Egypt Bank - previously known as Egyptian Saudi Finance Bank.
-The number of branches at the time was 10 branches with a total budget of LE3.3 billion.
-He has managed since his presidency of the Executive Management of the Bank as a leading Islamic institution that has strongly placed itself on the Egyptian banking market.
-As one of the branches of Al Baraka Banking Group, the pioneer of Islamic banking in the region, the number of branches reached 32 in addition to two Exchange Offices in Giza, and Hurghada.
-By 2018, the Total Budget reached 62.5 billion EGP, and the Net Profit exceeded 1 billion EGP.
+Under his management, Mr. El Ghamrawy set Al Baraka Bank Egypt as an Islamic Financial Institution in the forefront of the Egyptian banking sector.
+As a subsidiary of Al Baraka Banking Group, the pioneer of Islamic banking in the region, the number of branches expanded reaching 32 in addition to 2 Exchange Offices in Giza, and Hurghada.
+By 2019, the Total Budget reached 72.5 billion EGP, and the Net Profit exceeded 1.07 billion EGP.